-The bill amends the Kansas offender registration act to include individuals convicted of distribution of a controlled substance that results in great bodily harm or death as "violent offenders," thereby requiring them to register.
+The bill amends the Kansas offender registration act to include individuals convicted of distributing a controlled substance that causes great bodily harm or death as "violent offenders," thereby requiring them to register.
 This addition is reflected in the updated definition in K.S.A.
 22-4902.
-The bill also establishes a 15-year registration period for these offenders following their conviction or release, as outlined in the amended K.S.A.
+Furthermore, the bill specifies that such offenses will mandate a 15-year registration period following conviction or release, as outlined in the amended K.S.A.
 22-4906.
 In conjunction with these new requirements, the bill repeals existing sections of K.S.A.
 22-4902 and K.S.A.
 22-4906, modernizing the legal framework for offender registration in Kansas to enhance public safety.

 Statutes affected: As introduced: 22-4902, 22-4906